Important - page not maintained

-A unique capability of graph data is that it is very easily shown in a visual format.
-A graph visualization provides additional value for data analysts and business users, as well as developers.
-Anyone reviewing the graph can see the connections, determine areas of interest, or quickly assess the current state and organization of the data.
+Anyone reviewing a graph can see the connections, determine areas of interest, or quickly assess the current state and organization of the data.
 As you can imagine, this can provide insight where other types of data formats cannot, bringing enormous value.
 Visualizations help make anomalies or relevant patterns stand out to help human eyes and brains detect them, where other types of data formats might not highlight hidden structures as well.

 Let us look at a very rudimentary example of this using our movie data from the earlier data modeling section guides.

-In the graph view below, we can easily pick out that
+In the graph view above, we can easily pick out that

 Lana Wachowski directed both